open-care/opencare-webapp/README.md

-# ppbc-webapp
+# opencare-webapp
-Database based web application for biospecimen collection and storage.
-The application is to automate, standardize processes of biorepository at precision pathology biobanking center.
+Database based web application for healthcare data collection and storage.
+The application is to automate, standardize processes of accross healthcare institutions.